drupal-graphql-compose/documentation/features/routes.md

 ### `RouteInternal`

-Represents a path that resolves to an internal entity and has an `entity` `RouteEntityUnion` property which
+Resolves to an internal type.
+Use the `entity` property to get deeper information on the content.

 ### `RouteExternal`

-Generally this isn't returned from the `route` query, but could be returned from a `route` property on a `Link` type.
+Generally this isn't returned from the route _query_, but could be returned from a route _property_ on a `Link` type.

 ### `RouteRedirect`

+Requires the [Redirect](https://www.drupal.org/project/redirect) module.
 Represents a path that resolves to a redirect.
 Route redirects could be redirecting internally or externally, and have a status code.

 ## Language support